Deivu/Kashima/README.md

 ask --- Pretty much like 8ball stuff.
-Ask something and Kashima can answer yes, maybe or no depending on her mood. avatar --- Shows you your avatar, not an other person's avatar neko --- Shows you a picture of a normal neko or a neko on swimsuit but I guarantee, its still SFW
+Ask something and Kashima can answer yes, maybe or no depending on her mood. avatar --- Shows you your avatar, not an other person's avatar neko --- Shows you a picture of a normal neko or a neko on swimsuit but I guarantee, its still SFW hug @mention --- Hugs the mentioned user (has it's default response if you did not mention anyone) kiss @mention --- Kiss the mentioned user (has it's default response if you did not mention anyone) poke @mention --- Pokes the mentioned user (has it's default response if you did not mention anyone) pat @mention --- Pats the mentioned user (has it's default response if you did not mention anyone) tickle @mention --- Tickles the mentioned user (has it's default response if you did not mention anyone) slap @mention --- Slap the mentioned user (has it's default response if you did not mention anyone) cuddle @mention --- Cuddles the mentioned user (has it's default response if you did not mention anyone)

+##--- Game Commands ---##

+osustd *user* --- Shows you your stats on osu standard osustdtop *user* --- Shows you your top play on osu standard osumania *user* --- Shows you your stats on osu mania osumaniatop *user* --- Shows you your top play on osu mania

 ##--- NSFW Commands ---##

-lewdneko --- This is where Kashima will show NSFW Pictures of a CatGirl/Neko. lewdnekogif --- This is where Kashima will show NSFW Pictures of a CatGirl/Neko, but in a MOVING format. oppai --- This is where Kashima will show you some jiggly oppai's. *Im sure Issei would love this*
+lewdneko --- This is where Kashima will show NSFW Pictures of a CatGirl/Neko. lewdnekogif --- This is where Kashima will show NSFW Pictures of a CatGirl/Neko, but in a MOVING format. oppai --- This is where Kashima will show you some jiggly oppai's. *Im sure Issei would love this* hentai --- Random Hentai GIF/Pictures.

 ##--- Moderator Commands ---##